-Author of " The Mysteries and Miseries of New York."
+Author of "The Mysteries and Miseries of New York."

-No work ever published in this country created more excitement or met with a more extend than the FAR-FAMED MYSTERIES AND MISERIES OF NEW YORK; and the reason is obvious, -they prein a form easy to be understood, a most STARTLING PICTURE of the VICES and the VIRTUES. the MOSE and the Manners of the large part of our community who are called the Working Class ; and man has had more opportunity of becoming acquainted with the details of their life, in all its lights a shades, than Mr. Judson, who has been emphatically called the Friend of the Working MAR. present work, the G'HALS OF NEW YORK, abounds far more than "THE MYSTERIES" in all these startling manifestations of strength, vividness, and power, and that keen insight into and rapid appreciation character, which are the striking characteristics of its popular author, who lays open to our view, wit an unsparing hand, the hardships and miseries of our social system; exhibits in all its varied phases, the LIFE OF WOMAN in out Metropolis; and we question much whether a more touching scene ! which the Orphans, Mary and Susan, beautiful, poor, but yet virtuous. a In grasping landlord, and the cravings of hunger, -not of them the to surrender up that virtue which they prized more than life. when public attention is strongly turned to the subject, and the hake off the chains that weigh him to the earth, and to demand a his book which presents such a startling view of the vice and misery enter ing and non-paying system, is calculated not only to give the laboring man a post of his rights, but also for the employer, that he may see the justice of the maxim Laborer is worthy of his hire."
+No work over published in this country created more excitement or met with a more extensive as than the FAR-FAMED MYSTERIES AND MISERIES OF NEW YORE; and the reason is obvious,-they present in a form easy to be understood, a most STARTLING PICTURE of the VICES and the VIRTUES, the MORAL and the Manners of the large part of our community who are called the Working Class; and p man has had more opportunity of becoming acquainted with the details of their life, in all its lights an shades, than Mr. Judson, who has been emphatically called the Friend of the Working Man.
+T present work, the G'HALS of New York, abounds far more than "The Mysteries" in all those startling manifestations of strength, vividness, and power, and that keen insight into and rapid approcuation of character, which are the striking characteristics of its popular author, who lays open to our view, wit an unsparing hand, the hardships and miseries of our social system; exhibits in all its varied phases, the LIFE OF WOMAN in our great Metropolis; and we question much whether a more touching scene ! ever been painted than that in "bich the Orphans, Mary and Susan, beautiful, poor, but yet virtuous, a compelled by their terror of a grasping landlord, and the cravings of hunger,-not of themselves, but & their little belipless sisters, to surrender up that virtue which they prized more than life.
+And parties larly at the present time, when public attention is strongly turned to the subject, and the working ma is rising in his might to shake off the chains that weigh him to the earth, and to demand a just equiva lent for his labor, this book which presents such a startling view of the vice and misery engendered to the podt-paying and non-paying system, is calculated not only to give the laboring man a just appre ciation of his rights, but also for the employer, that he may see the justice of the maxim- "the Laborer is worthy of his hire."
 It is, in fact, the book for the people.

-Agents and the Trade will please forward their Orders early, and thus prayed delay in executing them.
+Agents and the Trade will please forward their Orders early, and thus preved delay in executing them.

-New Pork: DEWITT & DAVENPORT, TRIBUNE BUILDINGS
+New Hork: DEWITT & DAVENPORT, TRIBUNE BUILDINGS.